(also known as: bad comparison, false comparison, incomplete comparison, inconsistent comparison)

 Religion may have been wrong about a few things, but science has been wrong about many more things!

-Explanation: We are comparing science to a system of knowledge, “faith”, that is not known for revising itself based on new evidence.
+Explanation: We are comparing a method of knowledge (science) to a system of belief (faith), which is not known for revising itself based on new evidence.
 Even when it does, the “wrongs” are blamed on human interpretation.
 Science is all about improving ideas to get closer to the truth, and, in some cases, completely throwing out theories that have been proven wrong.
 Furthermore, the claims of religion are virtually all unfalsifiable, thus cannot be proven wrong.
 Therefore, comparing religion and science on the basis of falsifiability, is a faulty comparison.

 Exception: One can argue what exactly is “really not related”.